Writing content with machine translation in mind

 Do not use abbreviations or acronyms, unless you added a list of these expressions to the glossaries.

-In some cases, you may find that you need key elements of a message to be left untranslated.
-When this happens, Language I/O can configure this option.
-Commonly protected elements can include:
+In some cases, you may need key elements of a message to be left untranslated.
+When this happens, Language IO can configure this option, by adding untranslatable elements to your glossary.

 - Names and surnames of people